GavinWraith/RiscLua/CONTRIBUTING.md

 # Coding Style for C Developers

-One of the best an dmost complete C Coding style guide is the Linux Kernel C Coding Style Guide.
-So, for all general C related coding you should follow such set of rules (learning it can also help you a lot in your Software Engineering career), here is the Linux Coding Style guide for you: [Linux Coding Style Guide](https://www.kernel.org/doc/html/v5.10/process/coding-style.html).
+One of the best and most complete C Coding style guides is the Linux Kernel C Coding Style Guide.
+So, for all general C related coding you should follow such a set of rules (learning it can also help you a lot in your Software Engineering career).
+Here is the Linux Coding Style guide for you: [Linux Coding Style Guide](https://www.kernel.org/doc/html/v5.10/process/coding-style.html).

-Given that RISC OS is not linux and has its own ToolBox you shall consider all colliding rules to be superseeded by the corresponding rule in the RISC OS Style Guide, here is a link to how to obtain it: [RISC OS Style Guide](https://www.riscosopen.org/wiki/documentation/show/Style%20Guide)
+Given that RISC OS is not linux and has its own ToolBox, you should consider all colliding rules to be superseded by the corresponding rule in the RISC OS Style Guide.
+Here is a link to obtain it: [RISC OS Style Guide](https://www.riscosopen.org/wiki/documentation/show/Style%20Guide)

 Also please have a look at the Programming Conventions hosted on RISCOS.info, [click here to read them](http://www.riscos.info/index.php/Programming_Conventions)

-ROOL DDE Compiler support C89 and C99 (and they started to add support for C11), so, if you need, [here](http://www.sourceformat.com/pdf/c-standard-international.pdf) you can find a good C99 standard guide (precisely the Committee Draft — May 6, 2005 ISO/IEC 9899:TC2) you can use as reference while coding.
+The ROOL DDE Compiler supports C89 and C99 (and they have started to add support for C11), so, if you need it, [here](http://www.sourceformat.com/pdf/c-standard-international.pdf) you can find a good C99 standard guide (precisely the Committee Draft — May 6, 2005 ISO/IEC 9899:TC2) which you can use as reference while coding.

-If instead you prefer to use GCC, RISC OS has ative support for GCC 4 and the GCCSDK Project (building C code for RISC OS using GCC on Linux) support GCC 4, GCC 8 and they started to add GCC 10.
-You can fin dmor einfo on about this on [RISCOS.info](https://www.riscos.info/index.php/Cross-compiling_software_with_GCCSDK)
+If instead you prefer to use GCC, RISC OS has native support for GCC 4 and the GCCSDK Project (building C code for RISC OS using GCC on Linux) support GCC 4, GCC 8 and they have started to add GCC 10.
+You can find more info about this on [RISCOS.info](https://www.riscos.info/index.php/Cross-compiling_software_with_GCCSDK)

 # Extra info for BBC BASIC developers